timmc/commapps/ansible/roles/tarsnap/README.md

 It's a bit slow, especially on the restore side, but it does the job.

+TODO: Also implement NAS backups for faster restores but less redundancy.

 ## General approach

 - Each service host has its own Tarsnap private key